godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter* | get_border_blend()      |
 +----------+-------------------------+

-When set to true, the border will fade into the background color.
+When set to ``true``, the border will fade into the background color.

 .. _class_StyleBoxFlat_property_border_color: